hashicorp/terraform-provider-azurerm/website/docs/r/graph_account.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the Resource Group within which this Account should exist.
 Changing this forces a new Account to be created.

-* `app_id` - (Required) Customer owned application ID.
+* `application_id` - (Required) Customer owned application ID.
 Changing this forces a new Account to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Account.